dannyob/consensobot/README.md

 As a CLI user, I want to be able to add a corpus item, so that Consenso can learn more about Anarchist texts.

+As an IRC user, I want to be able to see Consenso on an IRC channel, so that I can send it commands and listen to output.

 Tasks
 -----

-Set up a test harness for ConsensoBot.
+[ ] Set up a test harness for ConsensoBot.

-Set up a CI for ConsensoBot.
+[ ] Set up CI for ConsensoBot.

 [X] Set up git for ConsensoBot.

-Set up a command line interface.
+[ ] Set up a command line interface.

-Set up a store for anarchist texts.
+[ ] Set up a store for anarchist texts.

 Credits